Low-Carb Spaghetti Squash and Chard Gratin

-Spaghetti Squash and Chard mixed together in a cheesy gratin is a delicious side dish that’s low-carb, Keto, low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
-Use the Recipes-by-Diet-Type Index to find more recipes like this one.
+Low-Carb Spaghetti Squash and Chard Gratin is a delicious cheesy side dish that’s low-carb, Keto, low-glycemic, meatless, gluten-free, and South Beach Diet friendly.
+Use the Diet-Type Index to find more recipes like this one.

 Besides writing this blog, I also write about food twice a week for BlogHer.com, and recently I wrote about spaghetti squash.
 Of course that made me think about cooking some of my own spaghetti squash from the garden.